The Mark of Zorro chapter 4 Swords clash and Pedro explains

 The corporal reached the door first, and threw it open.
 In stumbled two men of the pueblo, eager for wine and an explanation of the fastened door.
 Sergeant Gonzales and his comrades drove over them, left them sprawling, and dashed into the storm.

 But there was little use in it.
 It was so dark a man could not see a distance of a horse’s length.
 The beating rain was enough to obliterate tracks almost instantly.
-Zorro was gone—and no man could tell in what direction.
+Señor was gone—and no man could tell in what direction.

-There was a tumult, of course, in which the men of the pueblo joined.
+There was a tumult, of course, in which the men of the joined.
 Sergeant Gonzales and the soldiers returned to the inn to find it full of men they knew.
 And Sergeant Gonzales knew, also, that his reputation was now at stake.

 “Nobody but a highwayman, nobody but a cutthroat and thief would have done it!” he cried aloud.